chandan-m-chandu/SystemVerilog/README.md

 # SystemVerilog
-      This a repositry of al my system verilog basic (academic) projects.
+This a repositry of al my system verilog basic (academic) projects..!!
-  ..!